 These are among the most common descriptions of bone fractures.
 Other types describe the movement of the bone or the location of the break.

-Although car safety continues to improve, broken bones remain common in car, truck, motorcycle, and pedestrian accidents.
+Although car safety continues to improve, broken bones remain common in pedestrian, motorcycle, car, and truck accidents,.

 Facial injuries are difficult to deal with.
 The brain and major sensory organs are in that area.
 Besides brain trauma, the eyes, nose, mouth, and ears have delicate parts easily damaged.